Lyquix/tpl_lyquix/docs/js.md

     * `secure`: any non-false value
     * `httpOnly`: any non-false value

+**`lqx.util.hash(str)`**

+Provides a simple hash function.
+Should not be used for very long strings, nor for crytographic applications.

 **`lqx.util.swipe(selector, callback, options)`**

 Adds a swipe detection listener on element(s) identified by `selector`, and triggers the `callback` function when a swipe is detected, passing the direction of the swap: :u (up), d (down), l (left), r (right), or a combination of vertical and horizontal direction.